eva67x/OKBS/OKBS.md

 ## Section III: Development

 ### Section III, Part 1: Directory Structure
-Bots MUST include the following directories as long as the bot includes COMMANDS.
+IF the bot is using java these shall be packages named `reverse-domain.bot-name.package` Bots MUST include the following directories as long as the bot includes COMMANDS.
 * commands
 OR